mhetacc/RuntimesConcurrencyDistribution/misc/report.md

-*This document is not intended to be the actual final report, it is just a place to keep important informations and intuitions that would otherwise be lost during the development of the project.*
+*This document is not intended to be the actual final report, it is just a place to keep important information and intuitions that would otherwise be lost during the development of the project.*

 ---